Simon-Za/RecorderOperator/README.md

 # RecorderOperator
-This project contains a WebSocket server for the network communication of an operator UI, the recording receivers and the calibrator.
+This project contains a WebSocket server for the network communication of an operator UI, the recorder and the calibrator.

 ## Project Overview